mtorpey/wooden-ships/2-basic.md

 ### B. Boarding Procedure

-1. Ships which have formed "OBP's" during the Boarding Preparation Phase must now attempt to have their "0BP's" board and capture by melee the opposing enemy ships to which they have been ordered.
+1. Ships which have formed "OBP's" during the Boarding Preparation Phase must now attempt to have their "OBP's" board and capture by melee the opposing enemy ships to which they have been ordered.
 Only "OBP's" initiate melee.
 2. If two opposing ships are simultaneously sending "OBP's" to